confluentinc/schema-registry/docs/api.rst

 .. http:post:: /compatibility/subjects/(string: subject)/versions/(versionId: version)

    Test input schema against a particular version of a subject's schema for compatibility.
-Note that the compatibility level applied for the check is the configured compatibility level for the subject (``http:get:: /config/(string: subject)``).
-If this subject's compatibility level was never changed, then the global compatibility level applies (``http:get:: /config``).
+Note that the compatibility level applied for the check is the configured compatibility level for the subject (``GET /config/(string: subject)``).
+If this subject's compatibility level was never changed, then the global compatibility level applies (``GET /config``).

    :param string subject: Subject of the schema version against which compatibility is to be tested
    :param versionId version: Version of the subject's schema against which compatibility is to be tested.
 Valid values for versionId are between [1,2^31-1] or the string "latest". "latest" checks compatibility of the input schema with the last registered schema under the specified subject